ngnhatmih/Outcast-25/README.md

-Stranded Quote | when pick up it shows Scroll message and then get saved to Quotes | Campaign | One per Level Ammo | found spawning randomly and from kill | Automatically collect ammo when pick up | Campaign Multiplayer Ammo Box | found at some map located random fills ammo till certain limit then cooldown | Campaign Multiplayer Spare Mag | low chance of drop after a kill | Item.
-Can be used as emergency magazine instant reload Armor Plate | found spawning randomly | Item.
+Stranded Quote | when pick up it shows Scroll message and then get saved to Quotes | Campaign | One per Level Ammo | found spawning randomly and from kill | Automatically collect ammo when pick up | Campaign Multiplayer Ammo Box | found at some map located random fills ammo till certain limit then cooldown | Campaign Multiplayer Armor Plate | found spawning randomly | Item.
 Can be used to restore 50% of armor | Campaign Multiplayer | No Health pack | low chance of drop after a kill | Item.
 Can be used to heal HP 100% | Campaign Multiplayer | No